This post may contain affiliate links. Please read our disclosure policy.

 • Caramel topping – Mixed with sweetened condensed milk to fill all the holes in your delicious Heath bar poke cake, you can use any of your favorite store-bought brands.
 I’d recommend using a caramel sauce over a syrup when possible.

-• Cool whip – This is the finisher that your cake needs!
+• Cool Whip – This is the finisher that your cake needs!
 Spread a thick layer on top, then add your crushed Heath bar.

 How To Make Heath Bar Cake

-3. Bake The Cake: Next spread the cake batter in a 9 x 13 x 2-inch pan.
+1. Preheat the oven to 350 degrees.
+Make the cake mix according to the package directions.
+Spread the cake batter in a 9 x 13 x 2-inch pan.
 Bake as directed until a toothpick inserted in the center comes out clean.

-4. Poke The Holes: While still hot, poke holes in the top of the cake with a skewer or large fork.
-Pour the caramel topping and sweetened condensed milk over the hot Heath bar cake.
+1. While the cake is still hot, poke holes in the top of the cake with a skewer or large fork.

 FAQs